seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-13-The_Legacy_of_American_Eugenicism.md

 ### National Socialist Party of Germany (Nazis)
 Obviously this group needs no introduction.
 But despite one's familiarity it must be noted they have significant American connections.
 One can even say that at one point the Nazis looked to America for scientific and ideological guidance due to how highly developed eugenics research was in America.
 In the early 20th century, pre-Nazi Germany was eager to modernize their universities to compete in the international stage in science and research.
 They founded the **Kaiser Wilhelm Institutes (KWI)** in 1911, which began eugenics research in the mid-1920s with the establishment of The **Kaiser Wilhelm Institute of Psychiatry and the Kaiser Wilhelm Institute for Anthropology, Human Genetics, and Eugenics**.
 Researchers and leaders at these institutions were eager to imitate the theory of eugenics being put into practice in the United States.
 They were especially impressed with the judicial ruling in Buck v Bell (1927), which effectively endorsed eugenics legislation and led to the coercive sterilization of more than 60,000 Americans over the course of the 20th century.

 When the Nazi regime came into power in the 30s it became increasingly apparent that they rooted their policy in primarily American based eugenics research and ideology.
 In 1933, the Reichstag of Nazi Germany passed the Law for the Prevention of Hereditarily Diseased Offspring in 1933, closely based on ERO co-founder Harry Laughlin’s statistical models.
 The other ERO co-founder, Charles Davenport, founded the International Federation of Eugenics Organizations (IFEO) with **Eugen Fischer**, a German Nazi whose ideas informed the Nuremburg Laws of 1935, and Hitler's ideal of a "pure Aryan" race as described in Mein Kampf.
-Davenport maintained connections to Nazi party even in 30s with Hitler's rise to power.
-Madison Grant, author of *The Passing of the Great Race*, founding member of the AES and Galton Society, was written a 'fan letter' from Adolf Hitler, who called his book ***"my Bible"***. **Lothrop Stoddard**, founding member of the American Birth Control League with Margaret Sanger, wrote *The Revolt Against Civilization: The Menace of the Under-man*, which was used by Nazi Party's chief eugenic theorist **Alfred Rosenburg** to coin the term Untermensch.
+Davenport maintained connections to Nazi party even in 30s with Hitler's rise to power [14].
+Madison Grant, author of *The Passing of the Great Race*, founding member of the AES and Galton Society, was written a 'fan letter' from Adolf Hitler, who called his book ***"my Bible"*** [15]. **Lothrop Stoddard**, founding member of the American Birth Control League with Margaret Sanger, wrote *The Revolt Against Civilization: The Menace of the Under-man*, which was used by Nazi Party's chief eugenic theorist **Alfred Rosenburg** to coin the term Untermensch.
 Stoddard also spent 4 months between 1939 and 1940 in Nazi Germany as a journalist, and due to his views he received preferential treatment over other American journalists, meeting with Heinrich Himmler, Robert Ley and Fritz Sauckel, as well as a brief meeting with Hitler himself.

 Ernst Haeckel, previously mentioned as a promoter of Darwinian theory in Germany, I have also included as a connection to the Nazi party due to his belief in social darwinism, and racial hygiene.
-He also believed that the mentally ill and congenitally ill should be killed for the betterment of society, later implemented by Nazis in the Aktion T4 program.
+He also believed that the mentally ill and congenitally ill should be killed for the betterment of society, which was later implemented by Nazis in the Aktion T4 forced euthanasia program.
 The last thing to note is that the German eugenics program, and later on the **Nazi eugenics policies were not only intellectual and scientific offspring of Americans, but also heavily financed by American interests**, specifically the Rockefeller Foundation (more on this later).
+[16]

 <figure>
 	<img src="/images/eugenics/11-16-Nazi.png">
-	<figcaption> Figure 5: Network with the National Socialist Party highlighted in red.
+	<figcaption> Figure 7: Network with the National Socialist Party highlighted in red.
 </figcaption>
 </figure>

 ### Margaret Sanger and American Birth Control League/Planned Parenthood (ABCL/PP)

 Margaret Sanger is a modern day feminist icon due to the close and sometimes inseparable connection between women's rights and access to birth control.
-Her belief in eugenics and her association with many of the most prominent eugenicists of her day is often overlooked in favor of her pivotal role in the "liberation" of women from the yolk of men wanting to control women's bodies.
+Not often mentioned is her deeply held belief in eugenics and her association with many of the most prominent eugenicists of her day is often overlooked in favor of her pivotal role in the "liberation" of women from the yolk of men wanting to control women's bodies.
 In fact it was Sanger who popularized the term "birth control" in the 1930s through the establishment of the **American Birth Control League (ABCL)** in 1921, and the associated monthly periodical **Birth Control Review (BCR)**.
 The co-founders of ABCL were Clarence Cook Little, and Lothrop Stoddard, who were both prominent eugenicists, and in Stoddard's case was connected to the Nazis and a member of the KKK.
 There was even a point when Sanger spoke at a women's auxiliary group of the KKK, yet many people still exempt her from this label of "racist" despite being surrounded  by a racially eugenic culture, and working with racial eugenicists.

 A very simple look at online resources makes this defense of Sanger seem naïve, as she was a member of both the AES and the BES.
 She also spoke at the Fabian Society where she met and collaborated with Marie Stopes (another member of the BES, and the British equivalent of Sanger).
 The co-founder of the Fabian Society, Havelock Ellis, was a prominent eugenicists and a president of the BES, served a mentor to Sanger.
-The last and most damning of the collaborations with eugenicists is her work on the *Negro Project* with **Clarence James Gamble**, the grandson of the founder of Proctor and Gamble.
-In a letter to Gamble she wrote this []..
+The last and most damning of the collaborations with eugenicists is her work on the *Negro Project* [17] with **Clarence James Gamble**, the grandson of the founder of Proctor and Gamble.
+In a letter to Gamble she wrote this [18]..

 > “We do not want the word to go out that we want to exterminate the Negro population, and the minister is the man who can straighten that idea out if it ever occurs to any of their more rebellious members.”

-Gamble later went on to establish the **Human Betterment League (HBL)** of North Carolina in 1947, promoting eugenics in a state that ended up sterilizing close to 7600 people, most of whom were black[].
+Gamble later went on to establish the **Human Betterment League (HBL)** of North Carolina in 1947, promoting eugenics in a state that ended up sterilizing close to 7600 people, most of whom were black [19].
 North Carolina was an anomaly in the history American eugenics.
-In the post-WW2 period forced sterilizations quickly fell out of favor due to associations with Nazi policies, yet in NC sterilizations shot up 80%[].
+In the post-WW2 period forced sterilizations quickly fell out of favor due to associations with Nazi policies, yet in NC sterilizations shot up 80% [20].
 In a similar manner to the other eugenics organizations, the HBL shifted their focus onto genetics, changing their name to "The Human Genetics League", and went out of existence in 1988.
 Gamble also established a family planning organization called **Pathfinder International**, which functions mainly in middle and **low income African and South Asian countries**.

 The ABCL eventually became the Planned Parenthood Federation of America (PP) in 1942.
 Like Pathfinder International, and the countless eugenics societies that rebranded themselves into "genetics" or "genomics" organizations, they were borne out of a desire to "better" the human race by both coercive and non-coercive means of removing undesirables from the genetic pool.
+Birth control is just one of those means.
+Take it from Sanger herself.. *"Birth Control which has been criticized as negative and destructive, is really the **greatest and most truly eugenic method**""* [21]

 <figure>
 	<img src="/images/eugenics/11-16-ABCL_Sanger.png">
-	<figcaption> Figure 6: Network with Sanger, and ABCL in blue.
+	<figcaption> Figure 8: Network with Sanger, and ABCL in blue.
 </figcaption>
 </figure>

 ### Rockefeller Foundation and Rockefellers

 The Rockefellers, and especially **John D. Rockefeller Jr.** were particular interested in improving the human condition.
-After he learned population control theory at Brown University, he became fascinated with eugenics, joining the AES and becoming a trustee of the Bureau of Social Hygiene [].
-ERO founder Charles Davenport and John D. Rockefeller Jr. were in correspondence with John sharing his ideas about incarcerating undesirable women for longer than their jail sentence so that they would pass through their child-bearing years childless[].
+After he learned population control theory at Brown University, he became fascinated with eugenics, joining the AES and becoming a trustee of the Bureau of Social Hygiene [22].
+ERO founder Charles Davenport and John D. Rockefeller Jr. were in correspondence with John sharing his ideas about incarcerating undesirable women for longer than their jail sentence so that they would pass through their child-bearing years childless[22].

 The Rockefeller Foundation, headed by John D. Rockefeller Jr. from 1917-1939, were primarily interested in raising the living standards of mankind.
 This typically meant the funding of medical and scientific research to find cures to diseases.
 Eugenics was a viable scientific field at the time and this view was widely shared by upper classes of the West so naturally this began to be included with the scientific research that the Foundation funded.
 However, the scope in which the Rockefellers sought to apply eugenics was not restricted to America. **In a similar fashion to the rest of their operations, the Rockefellers had an international outlook and their promotion of eugenics sought to "improve" the human race both in the United States and abroad.**